(one synonym : Hemagalma inspersa Felder and Rogenhofer, 1875)

 (Photo: copyright Cathy Byrne)

-The adult moths are brown with a curved dark submarginal line demarking a darker marginal area on each forewing.
-They rest with the hindwings covered by the forewings, like a minature Concord.
+The adult moths are brown with a curved dark submarginal line outlining a darker marginal area on each forewing.
+The moths rest with the hindwings covered by the forewings, like a minature Concord aircraft.
 The moths keep the unusually long labial palps projected in front of the head like a beak.
 The moths have a wingspan of about 3.5 cms.

 The eggs are bullet shaped, with 12 ridges around each one running from base to the apex.